alfredtorch/RGBFighter/README.md

 * Small footprint : +- 14x32mm
 * ESP8266 based
 * Designed for common LED Strips like WS2812 with level shifting
-* Connection over 2,54 mm 3 Pin for direct soldering, JST or screw terminal
+* Connection over 2,54 mm 3 Pin for direct soldering, JST or screw terminal (Version Strip or Panel)
 * Power and Progamming over USB (CP2102 nodeMCU design)
 * Support for One Button OR IR Receiver
 * WLED compatible